 Interest Rates

-This page clearly displays the Reserve Banks latest changes in the cash rate which is the the rate which sets a standard for all Australian banks to set their interest rates.
-Banks often dont pass on the full interest rates but they do more or less follow the changes made by the Reserve Bank.
-It is important interest rates are kept fairly standardised as they are what keeps the economy stable and attempts to slow the rate of inflation.
+This page displays the Reserve Bank's latest changes in the cash rate, which is the the rate which sets a standard for all Australian banks to follow in setting their interest rates.
+Banks often don't pass on the full interest rates, but they do more or less follow the changes made by the Reserve Bank.
+It is important interest rates are kept fairly standardised, as they are what keeps the economy stable and assists in slowing the rate of inflation.
+These rates can greatly affect the Australian economy.
+At the moment with interest rates being low, it is less expensive to pay back a loan.

 Effective Date